fenago/tableau-server/md/sites/What is a site - Tableau.md

 content on other sites.

-If you are a server administrator on your [Tableau Server]{.VariablesProductName} deployment, you can learn more about sites, when to use them (vs. projects), and more in [Sites Overview[(Link opens in a new window)]{.sr-only}](https://help.tableau.com/current/server/en-us/sites_intro.htm "Opens topic in a new browser tab"), in the **Manage Server** section.
+If you are a server administrator on your [Tableau Server] deployment, you can learn more about sites, when to use them (vs. projects), and more in [Sites Overview[(Link opens in a new window)]{.sr-only}](https://help.tableau.com/current/server/en-us/sites_intro.htm "Opens topic in a new browser tab"), in the **Manage Server** section.

-**Note:** This article pertains to configuring sites on [Tableau Server]{.VariablesProductName} deployments.
-For Tableau Online, see [Site Administrator Role and Tasks[(Link opens in a new window)]{.sr-only}](https://help.tableau.com/current/online/en-us/to_site_startup.htm "Open Tableau Online help in a new browser tab.").
+**Note:** This article pertains to configuring sites on [Tableau Server] deployments.
+For Tableau Online, see
+[Site Administrator Role and Tasks[(Link opens in a new window)]{.sr-only}](https://help.tableau.com/current/online/en-us/to_site_startup.htm "Open Tableau Online help in a new browser tab.").